 The keys for your new vehicle are enclosed in a plastic bag with the key code number on it.
 If you received your keys without the bag, ask your dealer to give you the number.
 The key code can also be obtained by the dealer from your vehicle invoice.

 Ignition Key Removal

-Turn the ignition switch to the ACC position, push the key and cylinder inward, rotate the key to the LOCK position, and remove the key.
+Turn the key to the ACC position and then push the key and cylinder inward slightly and rotate the key to the LOCK position.
+Then remove the key.